- Garden / Landscaping / Patio — 229

 Choosing the right waste management company for your domestic waste isn't always easy.
 Thankfully, the hard work has already been done for you.

 When you only have a small amount of garden refuse or household waste, hiring a mini skip is a perfect choice.
-These are great if you are redecorating, have a minor building project, or are removing waste from your garden, such as a felled tree, removed soil, or turf.
+These are great if you are redecorating, have a minor building project, or are removing waste from your garden, such as a fallen tree, removing soil, or turf.

 Regular Garden Maintenance Creates Refuse